oliverstickel/oliverstickel.github.io/index.md

 ## Experience

 `2020-today`
-**Lab Manager at Bochum Makerspace.** I manage two sub-labs (IT / integrated electronics and plastics fabrication) and I'm involved in the overall development of [RUB-Makerspace](https://makerspace.rub.de), a 2000sqm innovation space with a team of about 20 people. *Ruhr-Universität Bochum*, Germany.
+**Lab Manager at Bochum Makerspace.** I lead two labs (Digital Lab and Plastics Lab) and I'm involved in the overall development of [RUB-Makerspace](https://makerspace.rub.de), a 2000sqm innovation space with a team of about 20 people. *Ruhr-Universität Bochum*, Germany.

 `2019-2020`
 **Writer, researcher, consultant**.
 Book project "Handbuch Fab Labs" and consultation work for organizations interested in Maker-/innovation spaces. *Self-employed*, Germany.